kyma-project/kyma/docs/security/05-05-production-profile.md

    - The Hydra OAuth2 server and the Hydra Maester controller have Istio sidecars disabled, destinationRule custom resources are created for these components.
    - A job that reads the generated database credentials and saves them to the configuration of Hydra is added.

-Additionally, the Oathkeeper authorization & authentication proxy has raised CPU limits and requests.
-It starts with more replicas and can scale up horizontally to higher amounts.
+Additionally, the Oathkeeper authorization and authentication proxy has raised CPU limits and requests.
+It starts with more replicas and can scale up horizontally to higher numbers.

 **Oathkeeper settings:**